Joseph Ogle

-Joseph Ogle (June 17, 1737 - February 24, 1821) was an American soldier and frontiersman.
+Joseph Ogle (June 17, 1737 – February 24, 1821) was an American soldier and frontiersman.

 Early years

-Joseph Ogle was born in Frederick, Maryland.
-Ogle married first Prudence Drusilla Biggs (1748–1777), of Frederick County, Maryland, who bore him five children.
+Joseph Ogle was born in Frederick, Maryland to a Methodist couple, Benjamin Ogle (1715–1779) and Rebecca Browner (1720–1779).
+Ogle married first Prudence Drusilla Biggs (1748–1777), of Frederick County, Maryland in 1762 and had 5 children together.

 American Revolutionary War

 In 1777, the family was living on Buffalo Creek in what is today Brooke County, West Virginia.
 Capt.
 Joseph Ogle commanded a Virginia company during the Revolutionary War.
 He was involved in the Siege of Fort Henry in what is now West Virginia.He married a second wife, Jemima Meiggs or Meeks, with whom he had four children.
 All of the children were born in what was then Virginia.

 Illinois

 Ogle left Virginia in opposition to slavery.
 By 1785, Ogle had settled his family in the Northwest Territory, which is present-day Monroe County, Illinois.
 Ogle is said to have been the first Methodist in Illinois, and helped found the Shiloh Methodist Church, the first Methodist Church.
 Ogle first settled on the road from Bellefontaine to Cahokia.
 In 1796, he moved to New Design, in what is now Monroe County.
 In 1791, Ogle was involved in a skirmish with Native Americans near what is now Waterloo, Illinois.